Panorama Mesdag and the Cylindrical Painting Craze

 Another painting was interesting enough for me to read the text explaining it.
 It was a scene of villagers, hauling on ropes together to beach the fishing boats.
 Lines of men, pulling altogether, as the boats tilted and weaved across the shallow breakers.

 Mesdag was painting so many scenes of Scheveningen, because a harbour was to be built there.
-There was to be an upgrade of the fishing industry.
-Bigger ships, going further to sea – the transition to industrial fishing was happening.
-It would surely obliterate the traditional fishing community in Scheveningen.
+The fishing industry was going to be upgraded.
+Bigger ships, going further out to sea – the transition to industrial fishing was happening in the Netherlands.
+It would surely destroy the traditional fishing community.
+These were scenes of a culture at the precipice of extinction.

 Today, it’s difficult to think of the Netherlands as anything other than urban and modern.
 Difficult to imagine that there would have been villages at some point in time, doing village things with a rural sort of culture.
 And that there might be Dutchmen who wished not to have those old ways lost to modernity.
 But some – Mesdag included – were opposed to this harbour project.